because of God's love

 by Gini Crawford, MSW

 How heartbreaking!
-God had created them so He could love them, and they turned their backs on that love by trusting Satan.
-Do you do the same by trusting in someone other than God?
-I know I can.
+God had created them so He could love them, and they turned their backs on that love by trusting in Satan.
+Yet, we can all doubt God's love for us, can't we?
+Do you doubt God's love for you?
+Satan loves it when we doubt God's love for us.

 It's just not Adam and Eve who sin

 God's Word teaches us that we all are sinners (Romans 5:12, 19).
-This is because we are born with a nature coming from our ancestors that habitually sins.
+This is because we are born with a nature coming from our ancestors who sinned.
 Yes, what Adam and Eve did thousands of years ago still affects us today in a horrific way, and that does seem unfair.
 But reality is, we all would have eaten the forbidden fruit sooner or later.
-To be honest, as a Christian, I sin in thought, word, and deed daily.
+I know I would have.
 Yes, for worse and not better, we all sin.

 ...as it is written: "None is righteous, no, not one; no one understands; no one seeks for God.
 All have turned aside; together they have become worthless; no one does good, not even one.
 Their throat is an open grave; they use their tongues to deceive.
 The venom of asps is under their lips.
 Their mouth is full of curses and bitterness.
 Their feet are swift to shed blood; in their paths are ruin and misery, and the way of peace they have not known.
 There is no fear of God before their eyes."
 Romans 3:10-18 ESV®

 How often do you think you sin?
-The difficult truth is, even if we only have sinned once in our life, because of that one sin we would deserve to be punished.
-(I have sinned so much there is no way I could even start to count.)
-Remember one sin brought death and punishment into the world.
+The difficult truth is, even if we only have sinned once in our life, because of that one sin we would be guilty before God.
+Remember one sin brought death and evil into the world.
 If we are honest with ourselves, disobeying God is our natural way of life.
 It is supernatural for us to desire what God wants in our lives.
 (Psalm 14:1-3; 143:1-2, 8).

 For whoever keeps the whole law but fails in one point has become guilty of all of it.
 James 2:10 ESV®